National Energy Customer Framework (NECF)

 NECF at Energex

-Effective 1 July 2015, we must comply with the National Energy Customer Framework.
-This means a number of changes that you and our electrical partners (such as electricians) will need to be aware of.
+To be NECF-compliant means a number of changes that you and our electrical partners (such as electricians) should be aware of:

-- Life Support – those on life support can now register this with us, or with their Retailer.
+- Life Support – those on life support can now register this with us, or with their electricity retailer.

-- Connections – Before we can start work and prior to an electronic work request (EWR), a customer connection agreement will be required.
-The technical information required will mean that most of you will not be able to complete the agreement without the assistance of their electrician.
-Connection agreements will be processed through our Energex Electrical Partners Portal (or the Customer Portal).
+- Connections – before we can start work and prior to an electronic work request (EWR), a customer connection agreement is required.
+The technical information needed means that most of you will not be able to complete the agreement without the assistance of your electrician.
+Connection agreements will be processed through our Electrical Partners Portal (or the Customer Portal).

 - Planned Interruptions – We'll provide you with four (4) business days notice for any planned interruption (instead of two (2) business days notice).

 Engaging with our stakeholders

 More about NECF

 The NECF is a national customer protection framework for the retail sale of electricity and gas to residential and small business energy customers.
-Its implementation involves the transfer of current state and territory (except Western Australia and the Northern Territory) legislation to a single set of national Laws, Regulations and Rules.
+Its implementation involved the transfer of current state and territory (except Western Australia and the Northern Territory) legislation to a single set of national Laws, Regulations and Rules.

 The NECF therefore brings the whole energy supply chain – wholesale markets, transmission networks, distribution networks and retail markets – under national regulation with the Australian Energy Regulator (AER) overseeing a robust compliance and enforcement regime across all participating state and territories and the Australian Energy Market Commission (AEMC) overseeing the rules.